• Skip to primary navigation

 • 240 grams (1 cup) water

-• 120 grams (1/2 cup) yeast water
+• 120 grams (1/2 cup) Yeast Water, shake before measuring

 • 8 grams salt (Kosher salt is 1-3/4tsp; Table salt is about 1-1/4tsp)

-• 1 tsp olive oil the recipe by Andrea Mugnaini uses olive oil
+• 1 tsp olive oil

 Instructions

-• Final Dough: In a large bowl, stir together the flour, water, yeast water, and olive oil if using, until the flour is completely moistened.
+• Final Dough: In a large bowl, stir together the flour, water, Yeast Water , and olive oil if using, until the flour is completely moistened.
 Let stand 20-30 minutes.

 • Cover the dough with a lid or plastic wrap; let rise until double.
+The dough should be bubbly and light.

 With Preferment: Expect 5-8 hours depending on kitchen temperature.
 Ideal proofing room temperature is 75-78F.